-There have been several attempts to utilize multimedia to improve note-taking; the Classroom 2000 project [4], Dynomite [5], and Audio Notebook [6] aim at augmenting notes by capturing audio and video data and relating this to the user's notes.
+There have been several attempts to utilize multimedia to improve note-taking; the Classroom 2000 project (Abowd et al., 1997), Dynomite (Wilcox et al., 1997), and Audio Notebook (Stifelman et al., 2001) aim at augmenting notes by capturing audio and video data and relating this to the user's notes.
 Reference to this multimedia data can reinforce the user's remembrance of a lecture.
 These approaches help enrich the user experience through technology.
 In contrast, our aim has been to reveal the effects of fundamental note rearrangement activities.
-Kim et al. investigated the effect of note-taking activity in terms of digital devices [7].
+Kim et al. investigated the effect of note-taking activity in terms of digital devices (Kim et al., 2005).
 They compared three devices-paper, a PDA, and a Tablet PC-to determine what differences arose from the device being used.
-Gwizdka compared the effect of note-taking and post-labeling interfaces for note capturing and structuring during engineering design meetings, and found that the separation of input areas by category led to problems and that attaching pre-defined labels to free-form notes after the note-taking could cover more key points [8].
+Gwizdka compared the effect of note-taking and post-labeling interfaces for note capturing and structuring during engineering design meetings, and found that the separation of input areas by category led to problems and that attaching pre-defined labels to free-form notes after the note-taking could cover more key points (Gwizdka, 1998).
 Though the process of our experiment was similar to this study, we focused on the rearrangement of lecture notes rather than engineering notes.

-3. Experiment
+3 Experiment

 In this section, we describe our experiment to investigate the influence of note rearranging on knowledge acquisition.
 We also evaluated the usability of our Pen Memo system.
-We hypothesize that the rearrangement and annotation improve remembrance of lecture contents.
 In the experiment, participants took notes while watching a video rather than during an actual lecture.
 The video is later described in detail.

-Even though paper is a popular medium for note-taking, digital devices offer several advantages such as the ease of reviewing, revising, relating, and sharing [9], [10].
+Even though paper is a popular medium for note-taking, digital devices offer several advantages such as the ease of reviewing, revising, relating, and sharing (Singh et al., 2004; Miura et al., 2004).
 We used a digitized note-taking environment for the experiment since we wanted to focus on these advantages.
 In addition, we intended to isolate and compare only the effects of note rearranging, not the effects of note digitizing.

-Fig. 1 Pen Memo Snapshot
+Figure 1: Pen Memo Snapshot